mrsadri/wordup/docs/README.md

 ---

-*Created as a UX enhancement proposal for the WordUp team*
+*Created as a UX enhancement proposal for the WordUp team by Masih Sadri*